-Since 2019, I've documented many strong and brilliant residents for news outlets such as The New York Times, the Wall Street Journal, NBC News, The Marshall Project, The Dallas Morning News, and the international news source NZZ.
-In the images above I was able to shoot the image above of Mike April, who lived in Fort Worth, Texas, and chatted via online video with his wife, Heather April, who is incarcerated at Coffee Creek Correctional Facility in Oregon.
+Since 2019, I've documented many solid and brilliant residents for news outlets such as The New York Times, the Wall Street Journal, NBC News, The Marshall Project, The Washington Post, The Dallas Morning News, and the international news source NZZ.

 1. Sheriff Larry Smith, left, outside the Smith County Sheriff's office

 2. Ms. Mason, a 46-year-old grandmother from the Fort Worth area, has been in the news on and off since 2016 when Texas prosecutors decided she was a vote fraudster so dangerous that justice demanded she be sentenced to five years behind bars.

 3. Will Grogan, 15 of Dallas, is a previously healthy, athletic, top student who got Covid when he was 14 and has had several long Covid issues including brain fog, dizziness, suddenly being unable to walk more than 10 steps.